-Institutional commitment can be demonstrated by policies that set safety goals.
-Goal-setting has an important role in promoting safe operation and behavior.
+Institutional commitment can be demonstrated by implementation of policies that set safety goals.
+Goal setting has an important role in promoting safe operation and behavior.

 Institutions should provide employees with a comprehensive library of guidelines, codes, standards, and other hydrogen-related reference material.

 Institutional commitment should encourage and promote the reporting of near misses, as well as incidents.
 When safety incidents do occur, root-cause analyses often identify ineffective policies or lack of management support related to safe work habits and behavior as the underlying causes.

 In all cases, employees must feel confident that any safety concerns they may have can be expressed without fear of reprisal.

 Institutional goal setting should provide a means to measure safety improvements.
 This can be done by monitoring (over time) the number of safety-related incidents and their severity through metrics such as lost workdays.
 For example, safety goals should include:

 - Reducing the number of injuries and illnesses by identifying and controlling workplace hazards